construction and timelines

 • $7.5 million from the Australian Government’s National Tourism Icons Program.

-Section 3 – Lismore: Eltham to Bentley 31.8 km (construction has commenced)
+Section 3 – Lismore: Bentley to Booyong 37.2 km (construction has commenced)

-Lismore City Council has commenced construction of the 16.3 km South Lismore to Bentley section, that is due for completion in late 2024.
-Work is underway to secure funds for the 15.5 km section between Eltham and South Lismore.
+Work is underway to secure funds for the remaining 20.9 km section between Booyong and South Lismore.

 For more information and updates from Lismore City Council, visit their dedicated project page.

-Section 4 – Byron: Yelgun to Eltham 62.8 km (Planning and approval stage)
+Section 4 – Byron: Booyong to Crabbes Creek 54.2 km (Planning and approval stage)

 For more information and updates from Byron Shire Council, visit their dedicated project page.